Color book: Translations and republications

-Color books
+World War II

+Color books were also issued during World War II.
+The German government, continuing a tradition begun in last war, also published color books with files seized from captured archives of occupied countries.
+To boost the credibility of the "white book", the Nazis appointed Hans-Adolf von Moltke, the German ambassador to Poland at the time of the invasion, as the volume's editor.
+Moltke edited the documents to give the appearance of Polish responsibility for the war, omitting material unfavorable to either himself or Adolf Hitler.

+National editions

 British Blue Book

 The British Blue Book has the oldest history, going back at least as far as 1633.
 In the early 17th century, blue books first came into use in England as a means of publishing diplomatic correspondence and reports.
 They were so named due to their blue cover.
-They were widely used in England in the 19th century.
+They were widely used in England in the 19th century, becoming an established tradition by the end of Lord Palmerston's 1859–1865 government.

 In World War I, the British Blue Book was the second collection of national diplomatic documents about the war to appear; it came out just days after the German White Book.
 It contained 159 items and was submitted to Parliament before the session of 6 August 1914, after the British declaration of war on Germany.
 It appeared later in an expanded, and somewhat different version, and included an introduction and reports from parliamentary sessions in the beginning of August under the title, Great Britain and the European Crisis.
 This version contained the same 159 items from the first one, plus two more from the British embassies in Vienna and Berlin, after the outbreak of the war.
-Although incomplete (e.g., files on the English promises of aid to France, and on German concessions and proposals are not included), it is the richest of the color books and "despite its gaps, constitutes a true treasure trove of historical insights into the great crisis".
+Although incomplete (e.g., files on the English promises of aid to France, and on German concessions and proposals are not included), it is the richest of the color books and, in the view of Max Beer, "despite its gaps, constitutes a true treasure trove of historical insights into the great crisis".